What We Believe

 Christ’s Atonement for Human Sin

 In order to redeem people from the guilt, penalty and power of sin, Jesus Christ became human and died a sacrificial death as our representative substitute.
 By His resurrection, God’s acceptance of His atoning death was demonstrated.
-This atonement is sufficient for the whole world, but effective only in those who received it.
+This atonement is sufficient for the whole world, but effective only in those who receive it.
 The sinner is justified and reconciled to God, not through any personal merit, but solely on the basis of God’s gracious gift of salvation in Jesus Christ received through faith.

 The Work of the Holy Spirit in Salvation